 Comprehensive Pain Management Strategies

 A pain management center in Columbia, Maryland should offer a variety of treatment options to target your specific chronic pain.
 Your medical provider will determine an individualized treatment plan, which encompasses all of the recommended therapies to treat your pain while taking into account your own personal needs and past experiences with pain management.
 Treatment options can include the following:

 Injection Therapies and Medicine Management:

 Injection therapies are minimally invasive treatments for chronic pain.
 This is a non-surgical option that patients can try to alleviate their pain, with results lasting for varying lengths of time (possibly months or years).
 For years, pain management doctors have been able to safely use cortisone injections, epidural steroid injections, trigger point injections, and nerve blocks for pain.
 Injection therapies involve using a needle to deliver medication directly to the site of pain.
-Different injection therapies include epidural steroid injections, medial branch blocks, radio frequency ablation, trigger point injections, hip injections, shoulder injections, knee injections, sacroiliac joint injections, occipital nerve block, facet joint injections, stellate ganglion block, and lumbar sympathetic block.
+Different injection therapies include epidural steroid injections, medial branch blocks, radiofrequency ablation, trigger point injections, hip injections, shoulder injections, knee injections, sacroiliac joint injections, occipital nerve blocks, facet joint injections, stellate ganglion blocks, and lumbar sympathetic blocks.